WISIT – The WifOR Sustainability Impact Tool

 Use Case: Impact Analysis with WISIT

-With WISIT, the WifOR Sustainability Impact Tool, organizations can independently calculate effects along their global supply chains based on their procurement data, also known as spend.
+With WISIT, the WifOR Institute Sustainability Impact Tool, organizations can independently calculate effects along their global supply chains based on their procurement data, also known as spend.
 In a first step, the purchasing data is prepared in such a way that it can be optimally used with the tool.
 After the import, the data can be broken down in different ways.
 One option is disaggregation, which displays the procurement data according to different individual categories specified in the spend.
 This means that if, for example, there is a column in the data that shows which product is responsible for which expenditure, WISIT can show the effects broken down by product in the results.

-There are various options for presenting the results.
-The bar chart creates a diagram for an indicator selected from a dropdown menu on the left.
-The available options can be placed on the x- and y-axis by drag and drop.
-In the example, the graph shows that most greenhouse gas emissions are generated by Product B in Tier 1.
-As a result, the company has found a hotspot.
-The results can be downloaded as an Excel list if requested.
+In “Sunburst,” the tool generates a chart for an indicator that can be filtered using the dropdown menu on the left side.
+Options can be dragged and dropped into the right box.
+In the example, the chart shows that most greenhouse gas emissions are generated by Product B in tier 1.
+Thereby, the company in the example has found a hotspot.

+The results can be downloaded as an Excel file for further analysis.
 With the help of these analyses, organizations can make decisions based on the resulting social, environmental, and economic impact.
 WifOR has been supporting companies, ministries, associations, and industries for over a decade to develop targeted measures to improve their sustainability strategies.
 If you would like to learn more about our methodology, please get in touch with our experts.

 Latest articles from WifOR’s Sustainability Research